-- Information related to the ISTEP+ (Indiana Statewide Testing for Educational Progress Plus), the IMAST (Indiana Modified Achievement Standards Test), and the ISTAR (Indiana Standards Tool for Alternate Reporting) as well as other assessments are available through the Office of Student Assessment.
-These pages provide Case Conference Committee guidance, documents outlining the criteria for determining a student's participation in IMAST or ISTAR as well as other information on each Assessment.
+- Information related to the ILEARN (Indiana Learning Evaluation Assessment Readiness Network), the ISTAR (Indiana Standards Tool for Alternate Reporting) as well as other assessments are available through the Office of Student Assessment.
+These pages provide Case Conference Committee guidance, documents outlining the criteria for determining a student's participation in ISTEP+ or ISTAR as well as other information on each Assessment.

 - Test result data reports by School and Corporation are available through the IDOE Office of Data Collection.

 Indiana Resource Network